 I wanted to be ahead this time and so I was doing until Lovey on his Pulsar overtook me within a few km, so much for saving time.
 The route was pretty engaging, it was about a Maruti or two wide, downhill like Mussorie – Landour hillside and totally made up of dust and stones.

 1:45 PM: The uninvited adventure!

-I believe in tackling the problem head on, but usually I wear the helmet first ;)
+I believe in tackling the problem head on, but I wear the helmet first.

 I heard Lovey saying “well-done Mama” smile broke over my face, heartbeat raced from the joy of the experience most wonderful.
-I felt half breath… I felt tired.
-Wait a minute!! raised heartbeat notwithstanding, why on earth should I get tired?.
+I felt the short breath and a bit tired.
+Raised heartbeat notwithstanding, why on earth should I get tired?
 Was it that I am getting too old for this?

 2:40 PM : Photography and scouting in Chandra Valley

-Make no mistake I am all for halts more so for the prospect of good photos, just that our itinerary was crammed with every day of driving and today I wanted to reach Chandra Taal as soon as possible so that I can scout some locations or maybe manage some decent pics.
-Another orkut photography session ensued and all of them were happy with their portfolio.
+Make no mistake I am all for halts more so for the prospect of good photos, just that our itinerary was crammed with every day of driving and today I wanted to reach Chandra Taal as soon as possible so that I can scout some locations or maybe manage some decent pics during sunset.

 Accounts that are unforgettable